Powerlearnproject/se-day1-assignment-KiprutoKE/README.md

 Example: Developing a mobile app where user feedback is continuously integrated into the development process.

+## e.
 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

 **Software Developer:** Writes code, implements features, and fixes bugs.
 They are responsible for translating requirements into working software.